commercetools/orders-update/readme.md

 sphere-node-cli -t order -p my-project-key -f ./orders.json
 ```

+When updating `returnInfo`, all items are compared against existing return info items.
+If there is a matching returnInfo item (matched by keys `returnTrackingId` and `returnDate`) script goes through returnItems and sets new `shipmentState` or `paymentState` if they differ from old values.
+If returnInfo item is not found it is inserted as a new item.
 ### Direct usage

 If you want more control, you can also use this library directly in JavaScript.
 To do this you first need to install it: